 The wedding will take place in the autumn in the same venue as Harry and Meghan's, St George's Chapel, Windsor Castle.
 The Queen and Duke of Edinburgh are said to be "very pleased and wish the couple all the best", according to a Buckingham Palace spokesman.

 The princess, who doesn't carry out royal engagements and works as a director at gallery Hauser and Wirth, will keep her royal title and have the choice to take Brooksbank's surname, the BBC reported.

 Brooksbank, 31, is a former manager of the Mayfair club Mahiki, which he left in 2016 to set up his own alcohol wholesale business, Jack Brooksbank Ltd, reported the Daily Mail.
 The couple met in the Swiss ski resort of Verbier in 2010 while Eugenie was a student at Newcastle University studying English, politics and history.
-She was there to celebrate her father's 50th birthday, while Brookbank was on a skiing holiday with friends, the Mail reported.
+She was there to celebrate her father's 50th birthday, while Brooksbank was on a skiing holiday with friends, the Mail reported.

-The princess' mother shared her joy at the news, sharing a series of black and white photos of the couple and #inspirational words on Twitter.
+The princess' mother shared her joy at the news, posting a series of black and white photos of the couple and #inspirational words on Twitter.
 She said the pair "float with laughter and love" and that "the river flows well to it’s destiny because of the guidance of a solid rock," in reference to the couple.

 We wish them a #blessed future.